Students aged 16-19 and 19-25 - Help with the cost of travelling to school or college

 Each request will be assessed on a case by case basis, considering the law, council policy and any supporting information provided.

 How to apply

-You cannot choose the type of transport assistance you will receive.
-Students will be expected to travel by the cheapest form of transport so the county council can provide the most cost-effective service.
+If you are eligible, you will not be able to choose the type of travel assistance you will receive and will be expected to travel by the cheapest form of transport so we can provide the most cost-effective service.